elywin/Devpost/_posts/2021-04-03-phpUnitTest.md

 **Why Unit Testing?**

-- Unit tests help to fix bugs early in the development cycle and save costs.
+- Unit tests help to fix bugs early in the development cycle and save costs( test parts of the project without waiting for others to be completed).
 - It helps the developers to understand the testing code base and enables them to make changes quickly
 - Good unit tests serve as project documentation
-- Unit tests help with code re-use.
-Migrate both your code and your tests to your new project.
-Tweak the code - until the tests run again.
+- Unit Testing allows developers to learn what functionality is provided by a unit and how to use it to gain(code re-use).

 **Types of unit testing**
 - Manual